openremote/documentation/docs/user-guide/assets-agents-and-attributes.md

 An asset descriptor defines the following information for a specific asset type:

 * `name` - this must be unique within a given OpenRemote instance and should be the simple Java class name
-* `icon` - an optional icon that can be used by frontend UI to represent asset's of this type on maps etc.
+* `icon` - an optional icon that can be used by frontend UI to represent assets of this type on maps etc.
-* `colour` - an optional colour that can be used by frontend UI to represent asset's of this type on maps etc.
+* `colour` - an optional colour that can be used by frontend UI to represent assets of this type on maps etc.

 ### Attribute descriptor
 An attribute descriptor has a name which refers to the name of the attribute and this must be unique within the asset type hierarchy, it also contains the following information: